 HOW TO USE

 The new screen and menus offer a nice upgrade and modernize the Solo 2.
 Hold the middle and top buttons to turn it on.
 Now press up or down to start heating the vape.
 It will automatically go to your last temperature with the first button press.
 The vape heats up very quickly but it is not ready to go when it says it’s warm.
-As a rule of thumb, I generally wait around 30 – 60 seconds to let vapour build up.
+As a rule of thumb, I generally wait around 30 – 60 seconds to let vapor build up.
 Your first time using it make sure you wait until the Solo 2 is totally warm before inserting the glass stem.
 Not doing so can result in breakage.

 You’ll find your Solo 2 very easy to load.
-You can scoop your stem into ground herb or just place a whole bud in there and press it down for the best flavour.
+You can scoop your stem into ground herb or just place a whole bud in there and press it down for the best flavor.
 Now just insert the stem into the unit and inhale.
-The Solo 2 has improved draw resistance so the first hit is wispy but after the material warms up it pumps out serious vapour.
-I feel like the glass stem needs a shotgun hole though because it’s tough to not leave some vapour in the stem.
+The Solo 2 has improved draw resistance so the first hit is wispy but after the material warms up it pumps out serious vapor.
+I feel like the glass stem needs a shotgun hole though because it’s tough to not leave some vapor in the stem.
 To turn it off hold down the middle button, or just wait for the automatic shut off.
 Tap out the stem to unload it.
 Brush it out and soak it in isopropyl alcohol when necessary.
 The Solo 2 is very low maintenance.

 BATTERY LIFE AND CHARGING

 The battery life is awesome, as you’d expect from the Solo.
 The battery is not removable though, which would have been nice.
 On the other hand, it lasts forever even with longer sessions, which is impressive.
 It will take a long time to charge and it cannot be charged from a USB but it does have pass through ability so you can use it while it's charging.
 The battery life is really impressive.
 They say it can last up to 20 sessions of ten minutes.

 HEAT UP TIME